Chart Color Schemes

 Rowville - North's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis shows strong health performance in Rowville - North, with low prevalence of common conditions among both young and old age cohorts.
+Analysis of health metrics indicates strong performance throughout Rowville - North, with both young and old age cohorts experiencing low prevalence of common health conditions.

 Frequently Asked Questions - Health